Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 • Personal Protective Equipment (PPE): Wear appropriate PPE like safety glasses, gloves, and a lab coat whenever handling LAB.
 Nitrile gloves are generally recommended for Liner Alkyl benzene due to their chemical resistance.

 • Good Ventilation: Ensure adequate ventilation in the workspace to avoid inhaling LAB vapors.
-Fume hoods are ideal for working with Liner Alkyl benzene.
+Fume hoods are ideal for working with Liner Alkylbenzene.

 • Skin Contact: LAB can irritate skin.
 Avoid direct skin contact.
 If contact occurs, wash the affected area thoroughly with soap and water.